monkeyzxr/Hadoop-Map-Reduce-on-Yelp-Dataset/README.md

 # Hadoop-Map-Reduce-on-Yelp-Dataset
-Big data Management Analytics and Management  - 1
+Big data Analytics and Management  - 1

 Created by Xiangru Zhou